PLtier/github-dagger-workflow-project/references/project_reflections.md

 ## What to improve upon

-- Take out tests out of the production code as right now we do it.
+- Take out tests out of the production code as right now we do it
+- Modularise pipeline.go.
+We think that now it's fine to keep helper/util function within the pipeline file as there are not many of them, but we see that we could have put them already somewhere else.